-Mod Ref Section / Policy / Paragraph Change SA/SEA Update Required?
-MM35 5.31 Sites of Special Scientific Interest (SSSI) are nationally designated sites which have important wildlife or geological value.
-There are currently 51 SSSIs within West Berkshire covering 1480 hectares, which includes the Rivers Lambourn and Kennet.
-No : Changes to text provide additional context, it does not materially change the meaning of the supporting text.
-It does not result in any change to the effects upon the SA Objectives.
+Mod Ref Section / Change Policy / Paragraph MM35 Sites of Special Scientific Interest (SSSI) are nationally designated sites which have important wildlife or geological value.
+There 5.31 are currently 51 SSSIs within West Berkshire covering 1480 hectares, which includes the Rivers Lambourn and Kennet.
 MM36 5.34 The District contains important watercourses such as the Rivers Kennet, Lambourn and Pang.
 The rivers Lambourn and Kennet are also designated as SSSIs, in addition the river Lambourn is designated as a SAC.
 Mineral working in West Berkshire has historically been concentrated along the Kennet Valley where sharp sand and gravel is predominantly found.
 Riparian corridors create important linkages for biodiversity and therefore mineral working and restoration in these areas have the potential to contribute towards relevant biodiversity enhancements.
-No : Changes to text provide additional context, it does not materially change the meaning of the supporting text.
-It does not result in any change to the effects upon the SA Objectives.
-MM37 New paragraph after 5.39 A buffer zone must be established between a Mineral site and the bank top of a watercourse to protect the river bank and the hydrology of the river.
-Applicants are likely to need an Environmental Permit from the Environment Agency to quarry or excavate minerals within 16 metres of a main river.
-Therefore the buffer zone should generally be a minimum 16m for main rivers and smaller (minimum 5m) for ordinary watercourses.
+MM37 A buffer zone must be established between a Mineral site and the bank top of a watercourse to protect the river bank New and the hydrology of the river.
+Applicants are likely to need an Environmental Permit from the Environment Agency to paragraph guarry or excavate minerals within 16 metres of a main river.
+Therefore the buffer zone should generally be a minimum after 5.39 16m for main rivers and smaller (minimum 5m) for ordinary watercourses.
 This zone should be fenced while the mineral site is active and there must be no mineral extraction and no tracking of vehicles or storage of any materials or plant etc unless the habitat is of low ecological value and the activity will not impact on the river.
 This zone should be included in the red line boundary and enhanced for biodiversity in the restoration plan.
-No: Changes to text provide additional context, it does not materially change the meaning of the supporting text.
-It does not result in any change to the effects upon the SA Objectives.
-MM38 New paragraph after new paragraph above This zone may have to be wider when adjacent to the designated Rivers Kennet and Lambourn if the mineral extraction is likely to have an adverse impact on these rivers, for example if the hydrology was likely to be impacted.
-No : Changes to text provide additional context, it does not materially change the meaning of the supporting text.
-It does not result in any change to the effects upon the SA Objectives.
-MM39 New paragraph An additional stand-off zone of no extraction but where, for example, tracking of vehicles and the temporary storage of minerals would be No : Changes to text provide additional context, it does not materially change the meaning of
+MM38 New This zone may have to be wider when adjacent to the designated Rivers Kennet and Lambourn if the mineral extraction is likely to have an adverse impact on these rivers, for example if the hydrology was likely to be impacted. paragraph after new paragraph above MM39 New An additional stand-off zone of no extraction but where, for example, tracking of vehicles and the temporary storage of minerals would be allowed, may also be required at certain sites.
+This is likely to be required to protect designated paragraph after new rivers such as The River Kennet Site of Special Scientific Interest (SSSI) and The River Lambourn SSSI and Special Area of Conservation.
+The buffer and stand-off zones should be included in the restoration plan, thereby giving opportunities paragraph for river restoration and the restoration of the river corridor.
+These could include the creation or enhancement of above wetland habitats and reconnecting the river with its floodplain.
+MM40 Similar buffer/stand-off zones may be required between Waste Sites and watercourses to protect their water quality and New hydrology.
+The width will depend on the specific circumstances, and will be determined as part of the Environmental paragraph Permit application. after new